 Lisa is a data manager providing database support for various projects at the Center.
 Lisa started as an intern at the Center and officially joined the Center in 2015.
 She works closely with Dr. Aileen Rothbard and Dr. Elizabeth Noll.
 She is currently working with both Primary data and Secondary data.
 She helps with creating, managing the REDCap database, and performing quality assurance checks on administrative data received from external sources.
 Lisa graduated from PennDesign, University of Pennsylvania in 2014 with a Master Degree of Urban Spatial Analytics.
 She enjoys exploring Philly restaurants in her spare time.

 Ming Xie has over 5 years of experience quarrying, cleaning and coding Medicaid and other health claims data.
 She is currently responsible for cleaning and structuring the state policy, Medicaid, education and county-level data for analysis.
 She also runs validity checks on data elements and manages the integrity and security of the data for the studies.
 She received her master's degree in Applied Statistics from Villanova University in 2004.

-Kelly Zentgraf is a clinical research coordinator working under the supervision of Dr. Rinad Beidas.
-In particular, she assists on Dr. Beidas's K23 Grant: Policy to Implementation (P2I) and her R01 Grant: Fidelity Accuracy: Comparing Three Strategies (FACTS).
-Previously, Kelly worked at the Treatment Research Institute and at the National Association of State Alcohol and Drug Abuse Directors.
-She graduated from the George Washington University with a degree in psychology.
+Kelly Zentgraf provides support on the P50 ALACRITY Center grant under Drs.
+Rinad Beidas, David Mandell, and Kevin Volpp.
+In addition, she assists on Dr. Beidas's R01 grant, Fidelity Accuracy: Comparing Three Strategies (FACTS).
+She graduated from the George Washington University with a degree in psychology and is currently pursuing a Masters in Social Policy from the University of Pennsylvania.
 In her free time, Kelly enjoys practicing yoga and reading.